 The Original "Last Lecture"

 Most people go through life without knowing when they will die.
-Moshe, though, had the mixed blessing of having such foreknowledge, and he used it to prepare the nation he was leaving behind.
+Moshe, though, had the mixed blessing of having such foreknowledge, and he used it to prepare the nation which he was going to be leaving behind.
+Here are some overarching questions to consider about Moshe's address:

-- In Moshe's first speech (Devarim 1–3), he reviews some of the nation's history.
+- In the first section (Devarim 1–3), Moshe reviews some of the nation's history.
 What is his purpose in doing so?
 Is it to rebuke, as Ramban claims, or to encourage, as R. Hirsch implies?

-- Moshe's main speech (Devarim 4–26), in contrast, is legal in nature.
+- The main section (Devarim 4–26), in contrast, is legal in nature.
 Were these new laws first introduced in the fortieth year, or had these been previously conveyed and were just being reviewed?
 Why were specifically these laws chosen to be relayed now?
 Contrast Rashbam and Ibn Ezra.

 - How much of Moshe's speech constitutes his own words, and how much is from Hashem?
 The first person narrative would suggest that Moshe wrote Sefer Devarim "מפי עצמו".
 Is this theologically problematic to suggest?1 Might there be a difference between the historical and legal sections of Moshe's words?